BlasBenito/myWebsite/content/authors/admin/_index.md

 *Why are species where they are?* is a question I have been passionate about since I was a child.

 A keystone result of my personal interest in this topic is the multidisciplinary study I led on the distribution of Neanderthals during the Last Interglacial ([Benito *et al*.
 2016](https://www.dropbox.com/s/asn5h45l4j5fy3c/2016_BMB_Journal_of_Biogeography.pdf?dl=1).
-This paper was highlighted at the Editor’s Picks section of Science ([Sugen 2017](https://www.dropbox.com/s/6k308eczv7i6kbj/2016_BMB_Journal_of_Biogeography_editors_choice.pdf?dl=1)), and was among the top 20 most downloaded papers of the journal of bigeography during 2018.
+This paper was highlighted at the Editor’s Picks section of Science ([Sugen 2017](https://www.dropbox.com/s/6k308eczv7i6kbj/2016_BMB_Journal_of_Biogeography_editors_choice.pdf?dl=1)), and was among the top 20 most downloaded papers of the Journal of Bigeography during 2018.
 In [Kellberg-Nielsen *et al*.
 (2017)](https://www.dropbox.com/s/p8zfrqb68gi23qr/2017_BMB_Quaternary_International.pdf?dl=1), led by my brilliant colleague [Trine Kellberg-Nielsen](https://trinekellbergnielsen.wordpress.com/) we further discuss the dispersal dynamics of Neanderthals in their northern edge.

 ![neanderthal](media/neanderthal.png)

-I have also learned a a fair deal about the biogeography of plant phenology through my collaboration with the outstanding [Constantin Zohner](https://constantinzohner.wordpress.com/ueber/).
+I have also learned a a fair deal about the biogeography of plant phenological strategies through my collaboration with the outstanding [Constantin Zohner](https://constantinzohner.wordpress.com/ueber/).
 In [Zohner *et al*.
 (2016)](https://www.dropbox.com/s/hmyovgva3c86e41/2016_BMB_Nature_Climate_Change.pdf?dl=1) we found that plant species from lower latitudes use spring photoperiod to trigger leaf-out, while boreal species do not use photoperiod as leaf-out signal.
 In a complementary study ([Zohner *et al*.
 (2017)](https://www.dropbox.com/s/8o1bgu4p5w51gjt/2017_BMB_Ecology_Letters.pdf?dl=1)) we found that plant species from regions with high spring temperature variability have higher winter chilling requirements than species living in more predictable environments.
 More recently, in [Zohner *et al*.
 (2020)](https://www.dropbox.com/s/jg5hnkdwojgbb9m/2020_BMB_PNAS.pdf?dl=1), we report increasing risks of late spring frosts in significant portions of European and Asian forests.

 Last, but not least in this section are my collaborations with the excellent biogeographer [Gang Feng](https://gangfeng.weebly.com/index.html) on the links between climatic and anthropogenetic legacies and plant distributions.
 In [Feng *et al*.
 (2017)](https://www.dropbox.com/s/ptx20e8pjhbdybj/2017_BMB_Global_Ecology_and_Biogeography.pdf?dl=1) we found that tree assemblages with large phylogenetic age differences among species mostly inhabit areas with relatively high long‐term climate stability.
 The same year, in [Feng *et al*.
 (2017)](https://www.dropbox.com/s/lb4sw4um9391koh/2017_BMB_Biological_Conservation.pdf?dl=1) we evaluated the relationship between the distribution of threatened species and land-use change legacies, to find that the current distribution of threatened plants in China happens in places where historical land-use intensity was low, but has increased in the last decades.